 All fees are payable at the time of registration by cash, cashier's check, money order, or with any major credit card.
-However, by signing a promissory note, a student may pay 25% of the total due at registration and the remainder in equal parts according to this schedule:
+However, by signing a promissory note, a student MUST pay 25% of the total balance due no later than the first day of class and the remainder in equal parts according to the below schedule:

-Fall semester 25% by September 14 25% by October 12 25% by November 12 Spring semester 25% by February 15 25% by March 15 25% by April 19
+Fall semester 25% by September 16 25% by October 15 25% by November 16 Spring semester 25% by February 15 25% by March 15 25% by April 15

-Students with current semester charge of \$500 or less at time of validation process may register in current semester with a signed promissory note to pay current semester charges by the end of the current semester.
+Students with a current semester charge of \$500 or less at time of validation process may register in the current semester with a signed promissory note to pay current semester charges by the end of the current semester.